 As a core member of ASEAN, Singapore has also acted as a regional signatory to the establishment of 10 regional free trade areas, including ASEAN-Australia-New Zealand, ASEAN-China and ASEAN-India.

 And Singapore isn’t stopping there – it has signed two globally significant FTAs, namely the European Union-Singapore Free Trade Agreement (EUSFTA) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).

 The EUSTFA is the first bilateral FTA that the EU has signed with an ASEAN member nation, and once ratified will facilitate greater market access, more investment protection as well as the removal of non-tariff barriers for European companies to trade in the ASEAN region.
 Meanwhile, the CPTPP will facilitate market entry for companies based in member nations of the Asia Pacific Economic Cooperation (APEC), such as Canada and New Zealand.

-Besides being a key player in free trade facilitation, Singapore is also known as one of the world’s easiest places to set up and do business – it ranked second globally in the World Bank’s Doing Business Index for 2018.
+Besides being a key player in free trade facilitation, Singapore is also known as one of the world’s easiest places to set up and do business – it has been ranked second globally in the World Bank’s Doing Business Index for many years.